rancher/rancher-docs/docs/integrations-in-rancher/neuvector.md

 ### NeuVector Integration in Rancher

-New in Rancher v2.6.5, [NeuVector 5.x](https://open-docs.neuvector.com/) is an open-source container-centric security platform that is now integrated into Rancher.
+[NeuVector 5.x](https://open-docs.neuvector.com/) is an open-source container-centric security platform that is now integrated into Rancher.
 NeuVector offers real-time compliance, visibility, and protection for critical applications and data during runtime.
 NeuVector provides a firewall, container process/file system monitoring, security auditing with CIS benchmarks, and vulnerability scanning.
 For more information on Rancher security, please see the [security documentation](../pages-for-subheaders/rancher-security.md).

 NeuVector can be enabled through a Helm chart that may be installed either through **Apps** or through the **Cluster Tools** button in the Rancher UI.
 Once the Helm chart is installed, users can easily [deploy and manage NeuVector clusters within Rancher](https://open-docs.neuvector.com/deploying/rancher#deploy-and-manage-neuvector-through-rancher-apps-marketplace).